What is a business plan? Making your plan work for you

 Hiring a business plan consultant is the way many home-based, small and medium enterprises choose to tackle the challenges involved in creating an effective plan.

 Having a team of professional business plan writers in-house is not something that most smaller businesses can afford.
-Outsourcing the work ensures your team can concentrate on what they do best.
+Outsourcing the work to a Virtual CFO ensures your team can concentrate on what they do best.
 While, at the same time, letting you know that your business plan is being created by an expert.

 This is vital if you are going to get any value out of your plan at all.
 It is doubly as important if your plan is going to be scrutinized by a bank, investor or other outside agency.
 Oversights or the many common mistakes which people make when writing business plans are easy ways to get turned down for that all-important loan or miss that planned-for investment opportunity.